Adventure Cove Waterpark guide

 There’s no need to worry about returning your float – you can either leave them in the pool or deposit them at the many float return stations dotting the river’s course.

-The Whirlpool Washout and the Spiral Washout share the same platform and exit pool.
+The Spiral Washout and the Whirlpool Washout share the same platform and exit pool.
 Hop onto a double-float with your bestie and prepare for a reeling ride through the giant slides.

 Kid-friendliness: 2.5 / 5

-The Whirlpool Washout is more leisurely, and will be more suited to those looking for a relaxing and fun ride with friends.
-Still, it takes you through spins, turns and dips before expelling you at the end into a large splash pool at the end.
+The Whirlpool Washout takes you through spins, turns and dips before expelling you at the end into a large splash pool at the end.
+On the way down, you’ll swirl around a giant “bowl” before being sucked into a hole and expelled out the end of the ride.

 Kid-friendliness: 2.5 / 5